Theodora Troendle

+Early life and education

 Troendle was born in Chicago to Victor Hugo and Isabel MacDonald Troendle.
-The family later moved to Minneapolis where Victor was president of the Troendle Wholesale Paper Company.
+She was raised in Minneapolis, where Victor was president of the Troendle Wholesale Paper Company.

-Troendle studied with Adolf Wiedig and Arne Oldberg at Northwestern University, and with pianist Fannie Bloomfield-Zeisler, working as her assistant from 1913 to 1920.
+Troendle studied with Adolf Weidig and Arne Oldberg at Northwestern University, and with pianist Fannie Bloomfield-Zeisler, working as her assistant from 1913 to 1920.

+Career

 Troendle taught in Chicago at the MacDowell School of Music, the Sherwood Music School founded by William Hall Sherwood, and at DePaul University School of Music.
 She served a term as president of the Society of American Musicians.

 An excellent pianist, Troendle did a trial recording for the Victor Talking Machine Company in 1922 which was never commercially released.
 She played for Recordo piano roll 67220 and Story & Clark piano roll 72827.
 She gave recitals and toured as a pianist, appearing as a soloist with the St. Louis, Minneapolis, Indianapolis, Milwaukee, and Chicago Women's Symphony orchestras.

 Troendle's music was published by Clayton F. Summy Co.
-Her publications include: